NoeliaCI/Hangman-Game/README.md

   - Animals
   - Music Bands
   - Instruments
-- When one category is selected the button turns a different colour and the two other buttons can not be clicked.
+- When one category is selected the button turns into a different colour and the two other buttons can not be clicked.
 - This screen also displays the canvas where the hangman will be drawn.

 ![category screen](/assets/documentation/features/categories-screen.png)